moehrenzahn/devotionalium-wp/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Include today's bible verses from devotionalium.com, with rich support for original languages.
+Include today's verses from devotionalium.com, with rich support for original languages.

 == Description ==

-Devotionalium for Wordpress is a plugin that utilises the [Devotionalium.com](https://devotionalium.com/api/docs) API to display today's featured bible verses from [Devotionalium.com](https://devotionalium.com) on your Wordpress page.
+Devotionalium Daily Verses for Wordpress is a plugin that uses the [Devotionalium.com](https://devotionalium.com/api/docs) API to display today's featured verses from [Devotionalium.com](https://devotionalium.com) on your Wordpress page.

 You can use it as